k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/03_tdm_fabric_implementation_flow.md

 [<img src="images/tdm_fabric_imp_step_1.png" alt="drawing" width="200pxl"/>](04_fabric_tdm_library.md)[<img src="images/tdm_fabric_imp_step_2.png" alt="drawing" width="200pxl"/>](05_tdm_lu_implementation_general.md)[<img src="images/tdm_fabric_imp_step_3.png" alt="drawing" width="200pxl"/>](10_tdm_generic_broadway_flows.md)[<img src="images/tdm_fabric_imp_step_5.png" alt="drawing" width="200pxl"/>](tdm_fabric_implementation_environments_setup.md)

-A Fabric TDM project has the following:
+A Fabric TDM project includes the following:

 - TDM Utilities - TDM Web Services, [TDM LU](04_fabric_tdm_library.md#tdm-lu) and TDM_TableLevel LU.
 - Logical Units - TDM entities and their related data are modeled into LUs like CRM, Billing, Ordering, etc.
 - Broadway flows that are defined under each LU in order to delete or load entities from/to the target environment.
-- Environment setup - defining the source and target environments of the TDM.
+- An environment setup - a process in which the source and target environments of the TDM are defined.
 Setting the connection details of interfaces and the Globals in each environment.

 K2view offers a TDM library with TDM utilities as well as TDM Templates for Broadway flows.
-These utilities must be implemented by the TDM Fabric project.
+These utilities must be included in the TDM Fabric project.